Skip to content

 Find k-nearest neighbors to the query vector.

 Note: With default settings (build_graph_now=True in create_vector_index), graph preparation runs during index creation.
-If you set build_graph_now=False, the first call to find_nearest may perform lazy graph preparation and therefore take longer.
+In the preferred SQL path, this eager behavior is also the default.
+If you explicitly disable eager preparation, the first call to find_nearest may perform lazy graph preparation and therefore take longer.

 Parameters: